KelseyCreekSoftware/KelseyCreekSoftware/Signal-Hound-Spike-IQ-Project-Notes.md

 * SerialNumber – Serial number of the device used in acquisition.
 * IQFileName – Full file path of the IQ binary file saved by the Spike software on the originating system.

+Notes on data conversion from the Spike User Manual

+The binary file contains SampleCount signed 16-bit IQ values.
+The binary file has little-endian byte ordering.
+Samples are stored in sequential order as:

+`I1, Q1, I2, Q2 … In, Qn`

+The values are stored as full scale, ranging from -32768 to +32767 representing floating point values between -1.0 and 1.0.
+To recover the original values, perform the following steps.

+1) Read in the binary file to signed 16-bit complex values.
+2) Convert the full scale 16-bit I and Q integer values into floating point values in the range of -1.0 to +1.0.
+3) Multiply each I and Q value by the inverse of the scale factor in the XML file.
+4) The IQ samples should now be scaled to mW, where I2 + Q2 = mW.